Local browser tools for images, video, and audio

 Clear pages, visible tradeoffs, and local output.

 Picmu is designed to feel direct.
-You arrive with a media task, pick the closest page, understand the limits early, and export without getting dragged into a generic cloud-editor flow.
+You arrive with a media task, pick the closest page, understand the limits early, and export without being pushed through a generic cloud editor.

-Start with the exact page that matches the outcome you need: convert, compress, resize, clean up, prep for print, trim audio, inspect a waveform, or capture frames.
+Pick the page that matches the outcome you need: convert, compress, resize, clean up, prep for print, trim audio, inspect a waveform, or capture frames.

 Check the limits early.